 Bitdefender has a powerful but lightweight malware scanner.
 It uses machine learning combined with a huge malware directory to detect all kinds of malware threats.
 And because it uses a cloud-based scanner, it has no noticeable impact on your device’s performance during scans.

-I downloaded hundreds of malware samples onto my computer in order to test Bitdefender’s scanner.
-The full disk scan took around an hour and found 100% of the malware.
+Bitdefender’s full scan found 100% of my test malware.
+I downloaded hundreds of malware samples onto my computer for the tests, and the scan found everything in around an hour.
 The real-time protection is also excellent — it successfully blocked 100% of the malware files in my tests before I could start to download them.

 Norton’s powerful anti-malware engine is one of the best around.
 It uses machine learning, advanced heuristics, and a consistently updated directory of malware, and it’s capable of finding every kind of malware — including viruses, trojans, ransomware, cryptojackers, zero-day attacks, and more.

-During my tests, Norton’s scanner was able to detect every single malware file I hid on my computer, and its real-time protection successfully blocked every new piece of malware I tried to download.
+Norton’s scanner detected every malware file I hid on my computer, and its real-time protection successfully blocked every new piece of malware I tried to download.
 The full disk scan also only took around 40 minutes, had minimal impact on my computer’s performance, and reported no false positives.

 Bitdefender vs. Norton: Web Security

 |Web Security||Blocks Phishing Sites?||Stops Drive-By Downloads?||Scans Downloads for Malware?||Isolated Secure Browser?||Blocks Keylogging Scripts?|